vic/spec/README.md

 ## Things to do

-Yay, thanks for reading till this point, hope you have found Expat interesting, if you want to give back some love, it can come in may forms.
+Yay, thanks for reading till this point, hope you have found Spec interesting, if you want to give back some love, it can come in may forms.
 Feedback and code are always appreciated, feel free to open a new issue if you come up with something.